grepplabs/kafka-proxy/README.md

             --proxy-listener-ca-chain-cert-file string             PEM encoded CA's certificate file.
 If provided, client certificate is required and verified
-            --proxy-listener-cert-file string                      PEM encoded file with server certificate --proxy-listener-cipher-suites strings                 List of supported cipher suites --proxy-listener-curve-preferences strings             List of curve preferences
+            --proxy-listener-cert-file string                      PEM encoded file with server certificate --proxy-listener-cipher-suites strings                 List of supported cipher suites --proxy-listener-crl-file string                       PEM encoded X509 CRLs file --proxy-listener-curve-preferences strings             List of curve preferences
             --proxy-listener-keep-alive duration                   Keep alive period for an active network connection.
 If zero, keep-alives are disabled (default 1m0s)
             --proxy-listener-key-file string                       PEM encoded file with private key for the server certificate
             --proxy-listener-key-password string                   Password to decrypt rsa private key --proxy-listener-read-buffer-size int                  Size of the operating system's receive buffer associated with the connection.
 If zero, system default is used
-            --proxy-listener-tls-enable                            Whether or not to use TLS listener --proxy-listener-tls-required-client-subject strings   Required client certificate subject common name; example; s:/CN=[value]/C=[state]/C=[DE,PL] or r:/CN=[^val.{2}$]/C=[state]/C=[DE,PL]; check manual for more details
+            --proxy-listener-tls-enable                            Whether or not to use TLS listener --proxy-listener-tls-refresh duration                  Interval for refreshing server TLS certificates.
+If set to zero, the refresh watch is disabled
+            --proxy-listener-tls-required-client-subject strings   Required client certificate subject common name; example; s:/CN=[value]/C=[state]/C=[DE,PL] or r:/CN=[^val.{2}$]/C=[state]/C=[DE,PL]; check manual for more details
             --proxy-listener-write-buffer-size int                 Sets the size of the operating system's transmit buffer associated with the connection.
 If zero, system default is used
             --proxy-request-buffer-size int                        Request buffer size pro tcp connection (default 4096)